How Court Lighting Affects Your RX Lens Choice

 🛡 Don’t Forget Protection

-All Blinded Wear RX glasses are backed by a generous protection and returns plan, so you can upgrade to a light-smart pair risk-free.
+All Blinded Wear RX glasses are backed by a generous protection and returns plan, so you can upgrade risk-free.

 📚 More Resources for Light-Smart Court Play